aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

   and BV2 (which uses Key Store client K2) will NOT be able to share cache entries.

 Notice that both K1 and K2 are clients for the same physical Key Store (K).

+## Beacon Partitions

+`Beacon Partitions` refers to a way to add a little bit more randomness to your [beacons](../../searchable-encryption/beacons.md), to add anonymity when your data distribution is uneven.
+See [beacon partition background](../changes/2025-08-25-partition-beacons/background.md).

+### PartitionCount

+A PartitionCount is an integer between 1 and 255 inclusive.
+It refers to the total number of partitions in play.

+### PartitionNumber

+A PartitionNumber is an integer between 0 and 254 inclusive.
+It refers to a specific partition, typically the partition to which a DynamoDB item has been assigned.

+A PartitionNumber only has meaning in the context of a PartitionCount, where the PartitionNumber must be less than the PartitionCount.

+### Max Partitions

+The Max Partitions setting in a [beacon version](#beacon-version-initialization) configures the total number of partitions being used in a table.

+If not set, Max Partitions MUST default to `1`, which is synonymous with "no partitions are being used".

+### Default Partitions

+The Default Partitions setting a [beacon version](#beacon-version-initialization) configures the number of partitions used by all
+[standard beacons](beacons.md#standard-beacon-initialization) that do not directly specify a number of partitions.

+If not set, Default Partitions MUST default to [Max Partitions](#max-partitions).

+### Partition Selector

+A Partition Selector is an object that implements GetPartitionNumber.

+GetPartitionNumber MUST take as input

+- A DynamoDB Item (i.e an AttributeMap)
+- The [number of partitions](#max-partitions) defined in the associated [beacon version](#beacon-version-initialization).
+- The logical table name for this defined in the associated [table config](../dynamodb-encryption-client/ddb-table-encryption-config.md#structure).

+GetPartitionNumber MUST return

+- The number of the partition to use for this item

+It is an error for the Partition Selector to return a number greater than or equal to the input [number of partitions](#max-partitions).

+The default implementation of the Partition Selector MUST return a random number within the acceptable range, i.e. 0..[number of partitions](#max-partitions).